nprapps/interactive-template/readme.rst

 grunt google-create --type=sheets --name="My Document Name"
 ```

+This will generate the file in your Drive account and add its key to the
-You can also import existing sheets by their IDs: open the ``project.json``
+project configuration.
+You can also import existing sheets by their IDs: open
-file and add your workbook key to the ``sheets`` array found there.
-Once the
+the ``project.json`` file and add your workbook key to the ``sheets`` array
-workbook key is set and you're authenticated, running ``grunt sheets`` will
+found there.
+Once the workbook key is set and you're authenticated, running
-download the data from Google and cache it as JSON (one file per worksheet).
+``grunt sheets`` will download the data from Google and cache it as JSON (one
-As with CSV, the data will be stored as an array unless one of your columns is
+file per worksheet).
+As with CSV, the data will be stored as an array unless
-named "key," in which case it'll be stored as a hash table.
+one of your columns is named "key," in which case it'll be stored as a hash
+table.

 When placing data into your HTML via Lo-dash, there are some helper
 functions that are also made available via ``t``, as seen above with